Zulaikha Patel

 Zulaikha Patel (born 2002) is a South African anti-racism activist.
 She became a symbol of the fight against Pretoria Girls High School's policy regarding Black girls' hair in 2016, at the age of 13.
 She and her classmates held a demonstration that led to not only a change in school policy but also an inquiry into allegations of racism at the school.
 She is quoted as saying, "Asking me to change my hair is like asking me to erase my blackness."

-Early Life
+Early life

 Zulaikha Patel was born in South Africa into a biracial family with Black South African and Indian heritage.
 During her early childhood, her parents’ interracial marriage was also frequently questioned.
-She has shared that growing up she felt like she struggled with rejection from both sides of her family due to her mixed-race identity and feeling as if she did not fully identify with either part of her heritage.
-As a child, Patel said her first experience of racism came from her Indian family and that linguistic barriers continued to separate them.
-On her mother’s side, she described how people in her mother’s village criticized her for her hair, which resulted in early conversations and reflections about her curly hair.
+She shared that growing up, she felt like she did not belong to either side of her family.
+As a child, her first experience of racism came from her Indian family and linguistic barriers continued to separate them.
+Also, people in her mother’s village criticized her for her hair, which resulted in early conversations and reflections about her curly hair.